 - Secret Cinema Presents Back to the Future runs until 31 August 2014 and tickets are available for dates from 14-31 August via Secret Cinema’s official site.

 For a review of Secret Cinema’s screening of The Great Dictator, click here.

-Posted on 2 August 2014, in Activities, Entertainment, film, London, Nightlife and tagged #secrethillvalley, 1950s, Back To The Future, film, london, Secret Cinema, Vintage.
+Posted on 2 Aug 2014, in Activities, Entertainment, Film, London, Nightlife and tagged 1950s, immersive, Secret Cinema, Vintage.
 Bookmark the permalink.
-6 Comments.
+8 Comments.